-Lay a banana leaf and place ½ cup of cassava mixture 1 ½ inches away from the edge of the banana leaf.
-Spread the cassava mixture thinly about 5 inches long forming a log.
+Lay a banana leaf and place ½ cup of cassava mixture, 1 ½ inches away from the edge of the banana leaf.
+Spread cassava mixture thinly about 5 inches long forming a log.

-Add latik and shredded young coconut meat on top of the cassava mixture.
+Add latik and shredded young coconut meat on top of cassava mixture.

 Fold the edge of the banana leaf covering the cassava mixture and roll tightly.
-Fold both ends and tight with a twine or banana leaf strips.
+Be careful not to tear the leaf.
+Fold and tie both ends with a twine or banana leaf strips.
 Repeat the process.

-On a wide deep skillet add and boil water enough to cover the cassava suman.
-When water is boiling lower heat.
-Add the cassava suman and simmer for 45 minutes.
-Cassava suman should be submerged in water.
-Once done place cassava suman in a strainer to drain.
+On a wide deep skillet, add and boil water enough to cover the cassava suman.
+When water is boiling, lower heat.
+Add and submerge the cassava suman in water and simmer for 45 minutes.
+When done, place cassava suman in a strainer to drain water.